SAP Articles

 What to do:

-People assume someone else is responsible—don’t let that happen.
+People assume someone else is responsible, which is a common but huge problem.
+Don’t let that happen.

 7. Ignoring Scope Change Procedures